 Support for adults around young people who self-harm

-This is for parents, carers and professionals and will support them to respond appropriately to young people who are self-harming.
-Providing ways to enable adults to support young people to minimise harm and be able to recognise signs and symptoms of self-harm behaviour and its escalation.
+This is for parents, carers, and professionals and will support them to respond appropriately to young people who are self-harming.
+Providing ways to enable adults to support young people to minimise harm and be able to recognise the signs and symptoms of self-harm behaviour and its escalation.
 This will comprise of training and development and ensuring that resources are available in one place.